-The International Political Economy field of study requires the completion of a minimum of three courses from the list below.
+- The International Political Economy field of study requires the completion of a minimum of three course credits from the list below.

-Students may use one of the following courses as their third course in the field:
+Students may use one of the following course as their third course in the field:

 * This course is required for constitution of the field.

 ++ Any one of these courses may be used as the required course in the field.

 + Any one of these courses may be used as the second required course in the field.

 [ ] Bracketed courses are those not offered 2014-2015.